-- Minimum grade of 80% in AP World History (or AP US History) or 85% in World History (or US History) - Minimum Grade of 85% in English (S1)
+• AP World History or AP US History Minimum grade of 80% OR World History or US History and Current English Class (S1) Minimum grade of 85% in both

 Out of Class Commitments: A few hours each week for textual mastery of course units, vocabulary reinforcement and applications of major concepts are helpful for class success.
 A few hours each day are highly encouraged for further development for curriculum concepts as directed by the teacher.